Bessenbach: Coat of arms

-The community's arms might be described thus: Azure a stork argent armed gules with two heads, the sinister reguardant, in base a fess wavy of the second.
+The municipality's arms might be described thus: Azure a stork argent armed gules with two heads, the sinister reguardant, in base a fess wavy of the second.

-The formerly self-administering communities of Keilberg, Straßbessenbach and Oberbessenbach merged into a greater community in 1978, taking on the historical name of Bessenbach once again.
+The formerly self-administering municipalities of Keilberg, Straßbessenbach and Oberbessenbach merged into a greater municipality in 1978, taking on the historical name of Bessenbach once again.

-The local noble family, also called Bessenbach, were instrumental in the community's development.
+The local noble family, also called Bessenbach, were instrumental in the municipality's development.
 Their ancestral seat, a castle, stood in today's centre of Keilberg.
 The family's existence is documented as far back as the 12th century.
 They had lordly and juridical rights throughout the Bessenbach valley that they alienated in the late 13th century.
-The family arms – the two-headed stork – were later adopted as the charge in the community's arms.
-Standing for the Bessenbach, the brook that serves as the geographical link in the community named after it, is the wavy fess in the base of the escutcheon.
+The family arms – the two-headed stork – were later adopted as the charge in the municipality's arms.
+Standing for the Bessenbach, the brook that serves as the geographical link in the municipality named after it, is the wavy fess in the base of the escutcheon.

 These arms have been borne since 28 November 1977.